lylydang/wordGuessingGame/README.md

 When the player plays the game, after the loading screen, there will be the main menu with 2 options: Tutorial and Play (see Actual view 1).

-- --When the player taps on Tutorial button, it will redirect the player to the tutorial page
+- When the player taps on Tutorial button, it will redirect the player to the tutorial page
-- --When the player taps on Play button, it will redirect the player to the gameplay page.
-Here, at the bottom left of the screen, the player can find a slider to modify the game&#39;s difficulty level (see Actual view 2).
+- When the player taps on Play button, it will redirect the player to the gameplay page.
+Here, at the bottom left of the screen, the player can find a slider to modify the game's difficulty level (see Actual view 2).

 ![(Actual view 2)](img/ActualView2.png)